wp-plugins/ctabs/readme.txt

 === Plugin Name ===
 Contributors: bbodine1, snumb130
 Donate link: http://ctabs.webtmc.us/donate
-Tags: content, tabs, seperator, jquery tabs, jquery Requires at least: 2.6
+Tags: content, tabs, separator, jquery tabs, jquery Requires at least: 2.6
-Tested up to: 3.0.2
+Tested up to: 3.0.3
-Stable tag: 1.1
+Stable tag: 1.2.1

-Content Tabs (cTabs) allows you to post content into seperate tabs on a page using shortcodes. [shortcodes] .
+Content Tabs (cTabs) allows you to post content into separate tabs on a page using shortcodes. [shortcodes] .
 Now you can use other plugin shortcodes inside the tabs.

 == Description ==